jlrickert/go-std/README.md

 ```

 Many helpers provide test-friendly variants and fixtures.
 See
-`testutils.NewFixture` for a common test setup that wires a `TestEnv`,
+`sandbox.NewSandbox` for comprehensive test setup that wires a `TestEnv`,
-`TestClock`, test logger, and a temporary jail directory.
+`TestClock`, test logger, hasher, and jailed filesystem.

 ## Contributing